ratatui/ratatui-website/src/content/docs/developer-guide/git-guide.md

 git rebase origin/main
 ```

 It's important to note that `origin/main` has to be up to date with `ratatui/main`.
-This can be done in a number of ways, including by [setting `ratatui/main` as the upstream for your repo](#upstream), or through the GitHub interface.
+This can be done in a number of ways, including by [setting `ratatui/main` as the `upstream` for your repo](#solving-upstream-issues), or through the GitHub interface.

 ![Updating a branch on Github](./update.png)

+### Squashing commits

 Rebasing is very straightforward in theory.
 However, you may run into conflicts that have to be resolved before you can rebase your branch.
 One of the main causes for rebase conflicts is the presence of many small commits in your branch history.
 This is where squashing commits is useful.